Aatish: Feel the Fire: Production

 Aatish uses elements fairly similar to Deewaar (1975), written by Salim–Javed, with Sanjay Dutt as the older criminal brother (inspired by Amitabh Bachchan's character in Deewaar), Atul Agnihotri as the younger police brother (inspired by Shashi Kapoor's character in Deewaar) and Tanuja as the mother.
 Aatish had a story "straight out of Deewar" but added a twist, with the mother supporting the criminal brother.
 In addition, Aatish also unofficially reworked elements of John Woo's Hong Kong film, A Better Tomorrow (1986).

 Soundtrack

 The music of the film was composed by Nadeem-Shravan and the lyrics were penned by Sameer.
-According to the Indian trade website Box Office India, with around 2,500,000 units sold, this film's soundtrack album was the year's ten highest-selling.
+According to the Indian trade website Box Office India, with around 2,500,000 units sold, this film's soundtrack album was the year's tenth highest-selling.